+Depreciation recapture.
 The buildings are section 1250 property.
-There is no depreciation recapture income because the buildings were depreciated using the straight line method.
+There is no depreciation recapture income for them because they were depreciated using the straight line method.
 See chapter 11 for more information on depreciation recapture.

 The truck used for hauling is section 1245 property.
-All the depreciation of \$3,001 on the truck is depreciation recapture income because it is less than the gain on the truck.
+The entire depreciation of \$3,001 is recapture income because it is less than the gain on the truck.
 The remaining gain of \$250 can be reported on the installment method.